thepailab/HITindex/README.md

 The HITindex is a pipeline to classify hybrid, internal, or terminal exons from RNA-seq data by modeling ratios of splice junction coverage.
 The pipeline involves two major scripts, which can be run independently:

-1. HITindex_annotate: Annotate metaexons from a gtf file by collapsing overlapping consituent exons.
+1. HITindex_annotate (Step 1): Annotate metaexons from a gtf file by collapsing overlapping consituent exons.
-2. HITindex_classify: Calculate HIT index metrics and classify metaexons into one of 5 exon-types: first, first-internal, internal, internal-last, and last exons.
+2. HITindex_classify (Steps 2-4): Calculate HIT index metrics and classify metaexons into one of 5 exon-types: first, first-internal, internal, internal-last, and last exons.

 ![HITindex_image](./readme/HITindex_overview.png)